 - development of cardiac arrhythmias

-o disruption of intra-cardiac blood flow leading to congestive heart failure and hydrops
+- disruption of intracardiac blood flow leading to congestive heart failure and hydrops

 Treatment and prognosis

-Cardiac hemangiomas can be successfully excised, and surgical resection is the treatment of choice for symptomatic lesions or when diagnosis is in question.
-The long-term outcome of patients with surgically treated symptomatic lesions is excellent.
+Cardiac hemangiomas may be successfully excised, and surgical resection is the treatment of choice for symptomatic lesions or when diagnosis is in question.
+The long-term outcome of patients with surgically-treated symptomatic lesions is excellent.
 Spontaneous regression of a cardiac hemangioma has been reported, and, therefore, surgery may not always be necessary, particularly for extensive but asymptomatic hemangiomas that would require complex and potentially hazardous excision.

 Differentiation from malignancies and thrombus is very important, since it greatly affects prognosis and necessity of (acute) treatment.

 - primary malignant tumor